 OIL & GAS

 A petrol station in downtown Kolkata.
-There were over 60 000 fuel retail outlets (Oct 2017) all over India, the majority of which are run by public sector oil companies.
+There are over 64 600 fuel retail outlets across India, the majority of which are run by public sector oil companies.
 Indian Oil, BPCL and HPCL manage over 55 000 retail outlets.
 Numaligarh Refinery operates ca 80 retail outlets.
 The private sector and multinationals (such as Esso and Caltex) were banned to operate in the fuel retail sector from 1976 till 2002.
-Newcomers since 2002 include Reliance (ca 360 outlets), Essar (3 980 outlets) and Shell.
+Newcomers since 2002 include Reliance (ca 1 370 outlets), Nayara Energy (5000+ outlets) and Shell.

 55 blocks (24 deep water, 6 shallow water and 25 onshore) for the exploration of oil and gas were on offer in the sixth auction under the New Exploration Licensing Policy (NELP) and are expected to bring investments to the tune of USD 8-10 billion.
 A total of 57 blocks are on offer on the 7th round of NELP.